diffpy/diffpy.github.io/index.rst

 tuning and visualization of their effects on the results.
 PDFgetX3 can be used either as a standalone application or as a Python library of PDF-processing functions. *The software is free for open academic research, but requires paid license for commercial use.*

-**DiffPy library**

-A library of Python modules for carrying out structure analysis tasks from diffraction data.
-The modules are at different stages of development and some are not yet ready for usage by non-experts.
-Nevertheless, the components listed below should be stable enough and hopefully useful to a broader non-expert community.

-**DiffPy components**
+`PDFgetX3 installation instructions <downloads/pdfgetx3.html>`_

+**PDFgui**

-- **PDFgui** - a program for full-profile fitting of the atomic pair distribution function (PDF) derived from x-ray or neutron diffraction data.
-This is a graphical front end for the PDFfit2 refinement program, with built in graphical and structure visualization capabilities.
+For users who do not have the expertise or necessity for command line analysis, PDFgui is a convenient and easy to use graphical front end for the PDFfit2 refinement program.
+It is capable of full-profile fitting of the atomic pair distribution function (PDF) derived from x-ray or neutron diffraction data and comes with built in graphical and structure visualization capabilities.
-- **PDFfit2** - the structure refinement engine for fitting structural models to experimentally derived PDFs.
-It is used as calculation engine for PDFgui, but can be used separately in simple Python scripts or as a command-line program.
-- **Structure** - simple storage and manipulation of crystal structure data.
-Supports reading and writing in several structure formats, coordinate transformations, symmetry expansion and generation of symmetry constraints.
+`PDFgui installation instructions <downloads/pdfgui.html>`_

 References
 ==========